Your cart is currently empty!

 Please refer to the identification guide listed below, which is provided by Invading Species

-You can continue to read more about these invasive species at the link listed above.
+You can continue to read more about these invasive species in our blogs here.
 By doing your part in controlling this insect, you can help save your property and nearby forests all at the same time!
+For a safe way to control gypsy moths, use our V9 Tree Belt!